bowling233/TechStack/docs/软件/程序设计语言/C++.md

     We can use an incomplete type in only **limited ways**: We can define pointers or references to such types, and we can declare (but not define) functions that use an incomplete type as a parameter or return type.

 - Friendship between Classes
-- Making AMember Function a Friend
+- Making A Member Function a Friend
-    - First, define the Window_mgr class, which declares, but cannot define, clear.
-Screen must be declared before clear can use the members of Screen.
+    - First, define the `Window_mgr` class, which declares, but cannot define, `clear`. `Screen` must be declared before `clear` can use the members of `Screen`.
-    - Next, define class Screen, including a friend declaration for clear.
+    - Next, define `class Screen`, including a friend declaration for `clear`.
-    - Finally, define clear, which can now refer to the members in Screen.
+    - Finally, define `clear`, which can now refer to the members in `Screen`.

 !!! tip "Good practice: don’t use a member name for a parameter or other local variable"